General Dragon Boat Questions

 * Greater Cincinnati/Northern Kentucky Women’s Health Centers

-* The ongoing mission of the Kentucky Thorough-Breasts, Kentucky’s first breast cancer survivor Dragon Boat Racing team and their support team, Saddle and Paddle.
+* The ongoing mission of the Kentucky Thorough-Breasts, Kentucky’s first breast cancer survivor Dragon Boat Racing team and the Saddle and Paddle team.

 * The ongoing mission of Paddling for Cancer Awareness (p4ca)